This is my personal blog. The About page tells you who I am.

 This blog doesn’t do anything fancy or interesting with data, personal or otherwise.

-I collect basic stats about visits to this blog: overall visitor numbers, browsers used, partial IP addresses (first 3 octets only) and approximate geographical location, to country level.
+I use a log analysis tool to collect basic stats about visits to this blog: overall visitor numbers, browsers used, IP addresses and approximate geographical location (to city/region level, inferred from IP address).
 I use data from MaxMind to help with that.
 I collect that information just so I have a rough idea of how the site gets used.
 I won’t have the slightest idea who you are unless you say so in a comment.

 Speaking of which, if you post a comment then I will look at it to moderate it, and if I allow it to be published then anything you included in that comment will be published on the blog.